MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-support-web-fallback.md

 ---
 title: Support web fallback
-description: Learn how to implement web fallback in an iOS application by using native authentication to ensure stability in authentication flow.
+description: Learn how to implement web fallback in an iOS/macOS application by using native authentication to ensure stability in authentication flow.

 author: henrymbuguakiarie
 manager: mwongerapk